Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

 Usage: `set <parameter> <arguments>`

 The set command takes a parameter and an arbitrary number of arguments for that particular parameter.

-The parameter is one of:
+Common parameters:

 ----------------------------------------------------------------------
     Parameter Description